SteinarVrenne/school_imt3501/Task 1/source/pages/04d_Attacker_Profiles.rst

 information.
 It is not clear what information which were extracted from the servers, although the one thing we know, is that a state actor were behind.

 * Individuals or groups

-Someone who want to find out the health record of a public figure

 Someone that want so know a public figures health record.
 Maybe expose something that is not publicly know, in order to change peoples opinion of that person.
 In